axibase/atsd-use-cases/IRSTaxFilings_2018/README.md

 **Configuration Features:**

-* `disconnect-interval`: data with missing points, or gaps in the time series, may be given a new value for a user-defined interval.
+* `disconnect-interval`: data with missing points, or gaps in the time series, are highlighted by specifying a user-defined data gap.
 Compare this [example](https://apps.axibase.com/chartlab/8234982b) which features a `disconnect-interval` setting to [this one](https://apps.axibase.com/chartlab/2f06ecee) where the setting is disabled, or [here](https://apps.axibase.com/chartlab/bb9e34e8) where the `disconnect-value` setting has been given a non-zero value.

-* `var`: ChartLab configurations may feature user-defined variables, according to the following [control structures](https://axibase.com/products/axibase-time-series-database/visualization/widgets/control-structures/).
-Here a variable called `offsets` is created using a `range(x,y)` function to control the settings for multiple `[series]` at once representing previous-year data, index begins at `0`.
+* `var`: ChartLab configurations may include JavaScript objects and functions as well as built-in [control structures](https://axibase.com/products/axibase-time-series-database/visualization/widgets/control-structures/).
+Here a variable called `offsets` is created using a `range(x,y)` function to control the settings for multiple `[series]` at once representing previous-year data.
+The index begins at `0`.

-* `color`: this setting may accept RGB parameters, plain-english color names, or HTML color codes.
+* `color`: this setting may accept RGB parameters, web color names, or HTML color codes.

 #### Configuration 2: Time Series Bar Chart